 To speak to our Portugal immigration expert click here

-Agree to base yourself in Portugal for 8 months of the year (or six consecutive months), prove an income of €20,000 per annum and you could be eligible for a Portugal Passive income visa.
+Agree to base yourself in Portugal for 8 months of the year (or six consecutive months), prove a passive income of €20,000 per annum and you could be eligible for a Portugal Passive income visa.
+Examples of passive income is rental income, dividends, investment income and a pension.
 While there are no published exact guidelines on income requirements, our local experienced partner believes that this level of income should be sufficient.
 The visa gives you free access and circulation in the Schengen area, and freedom to live and carry out work in Portugal.
 You also have the option to become “non-habitual resident” of Portugal for tax purposes, which offers excellent taxation rates for 10 years.

 If you have a recognized university degree or professional experience as well as a work contract or binding job offer, you may be eligible for an "EU Blue Card".
 The Blue Card is a four-year temporary work and residence permit.
 This also gives you free movement within the Schengen area and enables your family to join you.
 If you do not have a work contract or job offer, you can register on the EU Blue Card Network, where European employers can view your details and connect with you around job opportunities.
 This is also where you apply for the EU Blue Card.

 Alternatively, if you intend on working for longer than 6 months and do not meet the EU Blue Card requirements, you need a residence permit.
 To obtain a residence permit, you must prove that you have a signed work contract or promise of a work contract and the required experience and qualifications for the job.
 You must also prove sufficient means of subsistence, travel insurance and a return ticket.